BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    3. Click the "Scan" button for Gordian Seed Tool.
    4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
-1. [  ] Change the label for "Keystone 2" in Sparrow to be something meaningful like "GST Active Key"[^25].
+1. [  ] Change the label for "Keystore 2" in Sparrow to be something meaningful like "GST Active Key"[^25].

 You need to add a few things related to your Apple account to your Storage: